 Sustainable Sourcing, Securing Supply Chains Within the Industrial World

 A Context for Sustainable Procurement

 Following legislation, companies have become responsible for their upstream value chain in many countries (including Europe).
-Doing so, Sustainable Purchasing is gradually establishing itself as a necessity for the company.
-It also constitutes a good operational practice and because the movement is still in its early stages, it currently represents an opportunity to create value both for the purchasing departments and for the company as a whole.
+Doing so, Sustainable Procurement is gradually establishing itself as a necessity for the company.
+It also constitutes a good operational practice and because the movement is still in its early stages, it currently represents an opportunity to create value both for the procurement departments and for the company as a whole.

 4 Reasons why Companies should Adopt a Sustainable Procurement Plan

 Responding to Stakeholders’ Request

-- Consumers integrate sustainability into their purchasing decisions: a wider share is ready to pay more
+- Consumers integrate sustainability into their procurement decisions: a wider share is ready to pay more

 - Alignment with sustainability requirements in tenders